arvidn/libtorrent/docs/manual.rst

 The ``integer()``, ``string()``, ``list()`` and ``dict()`` functions are accessors that return the respective type.
-If the ``entry`` object isn't of the type you request, the accessor will throw libtorrent_exception_ (which derives from ``std::runtime_error``).
+If the ``entry`` object isn't of the type you request, the accessor will throw type_error_ (which derives from ``std::runtime_error``).
 You can ask an ``entry`` for its type through the ``type()`` function.